salter19/lotto/README.md

-# Lotto - application that calculates how many years it takes to win a lottery jackpot
+# Lotto

-An application that imitates weekly lottery.
+An application that imitates weekly lottery and calculates how many years it takes to win a jackpot.

 ## Table of Contents
 * [Introduction](#introduction)